 When he looks at objects, he sees the air and the light around them giving them breath.
 Nothing in his home holds dead weight.
 He keeps a space vibrant.

 We walked by the port at night and because of the rain the sea had risen and swept up some garbage and he said “Look at how beautiful those plastic bottles are in the moonlight bobbing their bodies against one another.

 It’s also what’s so nice about travelling as an artist because, as does Dimitri, you begin to notice all these little things and the texture of things in another context makes you remember or want to keep a bench mark of it.

-My first trip to hydra was actually this July when Dimitrios invited me to participate in Hydra School Projects and expose my photo diary ‘s and film on Luigi Ontani.
+My first trip to Hydra was actually this July when Dimitrios invited me to take part in Hydra School Projects and expose my photo diary ‘s and film on Luigi Ontani.